saiseahawks/student/2024-02-26-FinalIndividualReviewTri2.md

 **CPT Project Overview**

 Our CPT project is a video geam  website that allows users to select from multiple fun games to play and enjoy.
-Certain games are free to play while others need the user to create and account for the
+Certain games are free to play while others need the user to create and account for.
+I specifically made the users feature and I would like to highlight the modify function that includes favorites which changes user data.

 <font size = "15">Component A - Program Code</font>